-There are many great projects running across Dartmoor during 2020-21.
+There are many great projects running across Dartmoor over the next few years.
 Here are just a few you can support through donating:

 Public Rights of Way

 So far we have improved access to a number of areas including Buckfastleigh footpaths around the serenely beautiful ruins of the Holy Trinity church and the legendary tomb of Squire Cabell.
 Path restoration work and better signage have helped to improve walker’s experience of this lovely town on the edge of the moor.£15,000 was raised for this project and further donations will enable us to improve signage and access on other footpaths.

 Just £10 helps us to add more information to signposts so that you know where you are going.

 Southern Damselfly Project

 £130 pays one person for a day to dig the narrow stream channels required for the aquatic larvae to live in.
 This essential habitat management gives the Southern Damselfly every chance to thrive.
 We are aiming to raise £1,500 this year to help further our knowledge of the Southern Damselfly and increase numbers in the unique habitats found across the moor.

 Dartmoor's wet valleys